kindness16/kindness16/README.md

 ### Hi 👋 my name is Zhaskshylyk!
-## I`m front-end developer!
+## I`m a front-end developer!
-- 🔭 I’m currently working on the Kyrgyz National University
+- 🔭 I’m currently working at the Kyrgyz National University